The interplay of short-range correlations and nuclear symmetry energy in hard photon productions from heavy-ion reactions at Fermi energies: Results and discussions

 \section{Results and discussions}

 We focus on investigating the interplay of SRC and $E_{sym}(\rho)$ effects on hard photon productions.
 Unless specified otherwise, we shall present results obtained by using a 20\% HMT fraction.
 The upper panel of Fig.~\ref{hmtp} shows effects of the HMT on the hard photon spectrum.
 It is clearly seen that with the HMT, there is a clear increase of hard photon production.
 This is because the hard photons, especially the most energetic ones, are mainly from neutron-proton collisions with larger CMS energies involving nucleons from the two HMTs in the target and projectile.
 To demonstrate more quantitatively effects of the HMT, we also did a calculation with a 10\% HMT fraction.
-From the lower panel of Fig.~\ref{hmtp}, it is seen that with the HMT halved, the probability of producing photons with energies around 250 MeV is reduced by a factor about 6/9.
+From the lower panel of Fig.~\ref{hmtp}, it is seen that with the HMT halved, the probability of producing photons with energies around 250 MeV is reduced by a factor about 0.7.
 Similar results are shown for the case with a larger impact parameter of 5 fm in Fig.~\ref{hmtp5}.
 For photons with energies significantly less than 250 MeV, they are from collisions involving nucleons from either one HMT and one Fermi sea or two Fermi seas.
+Comparing results in Fig.~\ref{hmtp} and Fig.~\ref{hmtp5}, it is seen that hard photon production in calculations including HMT effects is very similar with impact parameters b = 0 and b = 5 fm.
 Our results indicate that nucleon-nucleon collisions involving HMT nucleons play a major role in producing hard photons with energies above 50 MeV.